 👻 Costumes: It is estimated around 7 million poor-quality, cheaply made Halloween costumes are disposed of each year in the UK alone and with most Halloween costumes being made solely of polyester (a synthetic fiber derived from coal, air, water, and petroleum) an Eco-friendly Halloween costume is a must.
 Get crafty & make your own, check out Pinterest for lots of great ideas.
 You can use old clothes or buy second hand on eBay or better yet visit your local charity shop & support a good cause.

 🕷️ Halloween Party: You know what’s really scary?
 Every bit of plastic ever made, still exists.
-Ditch the disposables and use tableware that's built to last & made for keeps, perfect for whipping out year after year.
+Ditch the disposables and use children's wooden tableware that's built to last & made for keeps, perfect for whipping out year after year.

 🍁 Decoration: Re-use what you already have at home or recycle old decorations to make new ones.
 Crafting your own decorations with items found in nature can be made into a full day with the kids -